Categories: Tech & Society

 It’s an important spot to maintain for Yahoo, since many of the users of its products now come to the site to access email and it has been a key driver to its content properties.

 But to keep mindshare, Yahoo faces increasingly strong competition.
 Google’s Gmail released a series of solid improvements last fall.
-In addition, along with the positively reviewed Microsoft Outlook.com redo, AOL has just announced new email product called Alto.
+In addition, along with the positively reviewed Microsoft Outlook.com redo, AOL has just announced a new email product called Alto.
 While it is in beta to a small audience, it is aiming to help users with multiple email accounts organize them better.

 In others words, the mail business — especially using it via smartphones and tablets — is another place Yahoo has to make sure it remains innovative.